garrandall/popular-music-data/tracks/disaster-jojo.md

 And it's burning for forever and always
 You gotta let it go and be on our way and live for another day (our way) 'Cause it ain't the same, my baby
-Watch it all fall into the ground (ooh ooh)
+Watch it all fall into the ground (ohooh
 No happy ever after, just disaster, whoa oh whoa...